Supreme Court and Court of Appeal Remote Hearings Protocol

-4. If you cannot meet any of the above requirements, please let the Registry know immediately.
+3. If you cannot meet any of the above requirements, please let the registry know immediately.
 If your device meets the requirements, the Registry will send you details for a test call.

-(a) The Registry will set a date and time for a test call and provide a link and a password to connect to the virtual hearing.
+(a) The Registry will set a date and time for a test call and provide a link and a password to connect to the VMR.

 (b) Copy and paste the link into your browser (as above).
 You will then be able to enter the password.

-(d) The Registry will ensure that all parties can hear and see one another and then provide a rundown of how the system works.
-This is a good chance to ask any questions about the VMR system or the hearing itself.
+(d) The registry will ensure that all parties can hear and see one another and then provide a rundown of how the system works.
+This is a good chance to ask any questions about the VMR system or the VMR hearing itself.

 (e) No formal attire is required for the test call.

-6. In terms of s 13 of the Courts (Remote Participation) Act 2010, the place of hearing will be the Courtroom in Wellington with the Registrar.
+5. In terms of s 13 of the Courts (Remote Participation) Act 2010, the place of hearing will be the Courtroom with the Registrar.
 The Registrar will physically be present in the courtroom.

-8. You should remain seated for the hearing.
+7. You should remain seated for the virtual hearing.

-9. The Registry will let you know the date and time for the virtual hearing and provide you with a link and password for the virtual hearing at the same time.
+8. The Registry will let you know the date and time for the virtual hearing and provide you with a link and password for the VMR at the same time.
 Please note that this may not be the same link and password as for your test call.

-10. You must connect at least 10 minutes before the hearing.
+9. You must connect at least 10 minutes before the virtualhearing.
 The Registrar will connect at this time.
 The Judges will then enter the virtual hearing once the Registrar confirms that all parties are connected, with no audio-visual issues.

-11. The Registrar will then call the case and the presiding Judge will ask counsel to enter appearances as usual.
-The presiding Judge will then inform counsel of how the hearing is to proceed.
+10. The Registrar will then call the case and the presiding Judge will ask counsel to enter appearances as usual.
+The presiding Judge will then inform counsel of how the virtual hearing is to proceed.

-13. The virtual hearing will run as close to a hearing-in-person as possible but will be less interactive than a hearing-in-person.
+12. The virtual hearing will run as close to a regular hearing as possible but will be less interactive than a regular hearing.
 Note:

 (c) Some participants may be attending by audio only.